Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: APPENDIX

 Consider the maximization problem inside the right-hand side of \eqref{eq:Bellman_equation}.
 It is a constrained optimization because $\int p(\bx' \mid \bx, \bu)\mathrm{d}\bx' = 1$.
 The Lagrangian is given by

 where $\lambda_1$ is the Lagrangian multipliers.
 Note that we simplified the notation here to improve its readability.
-We set the derivative with respect to $p$ to 0 and use the constraint to yield the following equation:
+We set the derivative with respect to $p$ to 0 and used the constraint to yield the following equation:

 where the denominator is given by

 By defining the right-hand side of \eqref{eq:solution:Lagrange1} as $\exp \beta Q$, we obtain \eqref{eq:model_update_rule} and \eqref{eq:V_and_Q1}.
 Substituting the above results into \eqref{eq:Bellman_equation} yields